adamzap/landslide/README.md

     relative = True
     linenos = inline

 Don't forget to declare the `[landslide]` section.
+All configuration files must end in the .cfg extension.

 To generate the presentation as configured, just run:

     $ cd /path/to/my/presentation/sources
     $ landslide config.cfg